ArtUshak/wiki_tool_python/README.md

 Download images listed in file `LIST_FILE` (file should be in the same format as output of `list-images` command) to directory `DOWNLOAD_DIR`.

-Each image is downloaded from URL given in file and saved to file with name given in file without namespace (for example, `File:Ogyglo.png` is saved as `Ogyglo.png`).
+Each image is downloaded from URL given in file and saved to file with name given in file (for example, `File:Ogyglo.png` may be saved as `00500-Ogyglo.png`).

 **Note**: progress bar is displayed.